deanwilson/aws-scripts/cfn-summary.md

 # cfn-summary #

-The cfn summary command provides an overview of a CloudFormation json templates contents.
+The cfn-summary command provides an overview of a CloudFormation json templates contents.

     $ cfn-summary templates/web-app.json